nithinmanoj10/Genskill-Project/README.md

 1. Go to menu
 2. Select Sessions
 3. Select any created session
-4. Choose whether you want active / short break/ long break timer
+4. Choose whether you want active/short break/long break timer
 5. Start the timer

 _If you go back during the timer is running, you might lose progress for that interval_